Back to all Project Ideas / Create or Tend a School Garden

 - Look for community support for your garden, both for materials and for the manpower to make it happen.
 Reach out local companies to donate materials such as soil or gardening equipment.

-Find guidance and funding ideas through these resources:
+Additional resources for guidance and funding ideas

 - Check the Green Strides portal from the Department of Education’s Green Ribbon Schools program for updated resources from federal agencies and partners.